Individual therapy for romantic relationship issues & dating in NYC

-Dissatisfaction or anxiety about sex life
+Dissatisfaction or anxiety about sex

+Any time is a great time to consider therapy.
+Sometimes the sooner you understand what’s at the heart of things, the more stress you may be able to spare yourself.
 The truth is all healthy relationships are hard, worthwhile work, so no time is a bad time to seek professional support.
-Movies and social media project incredibly unrealistic ideas about how relationships should be.
+Movies and social media project unrealistic ideas about how relationships should be.
 Such as if it’s the “right” person, you just “know” - and everything should feel natural and easy from start to finish.
 It’s just not true.
-While it’s true that compatibility feels great and can simplifies things, the normal ups and downs of relationships are fertile soil for personal growth and deepened intimacy.
+While it’s true that compatibility feels great and can simplifies things, the normal ups and downs of relationships are fertile soil for personal growth.
+Processing reactions, dynamics, and questions is often better with support from someone dedicated to your emotional wellbeing.

 Benefits of relationship therapy